EMBRYOPSIDA Pirani & Prado

 MONOCOTYLEDONS / MONOCOTYLEDONEAE / LILIANAE Takhtajan - Back to Main Tree

 Liliacidites pollen, boat-shaped, monosulcate, and with reticulate sculpture that becomes finer at the ends of the grain, can be assigned to monocots, Liliacidites sp.
 A being dated to 125-113 Ma (e.g. Doyle 2014b; Iles et al. 2015).
-Leaves of Acaciaephyllum, considered to be monocots, are also well known in the fossil record (Doyle et al. 2008; Doyle & Upchurch 2014; Doyle 2014b).
-For these and other fossil monocots, see Gandolfo et al. (2000), Friis et al. (2006b, 2011), Doyle et al. (2008) and especially Iles et al. (2015).
-The monocot Sinoherba ningchengensis has recently been described from Lower Cretaceous deposits in Inner Mongolia ca 125 Ma old.
+Leaves of Acaciaephyllum, considered to be monocots, are also well known in the fossil record from the Potomac Group, ?early Aptian ca 120 Ma (Doyle 1973; Doyle & Upchurch 2014; Doyle 2014b) - Doyle et al. (2008b) thought that this might be associated with Liliales.
+For these and other fossil monocots, see Gandolfo et al. (2000), Friis et al. (2006b, 2011), Doyle et al. (2008b), Iles et al. (2015) and Coiffard et al. (2013b, 2019).
+The monocot Sinoherba ningchengensis was recently described from Lower Cretaceous deposits in Inner Mongolia ca 125 Ma old.
 It has petiolate leaves with parallel venation, small flowers with a 2-3-seriate perianth, and its apically bilocular gynoecium has a single basal ovule; morphological phylogenetic analyses place it in a clade with Hydatellaceae, Cyclanthaceae and Najadaceae, the broader clade being made up of all the monocots in the analysis plus Nymphaeaceae (Z.-J. Liu et al. 2018a: if a monocot, perhaps Alismatales?).

 If the aquatic Ceratophyllales are sister to monocots, synapomorphies like the herbaceous habit, absence of vascular cambium, etc., could be moved down a node, but evidence for such a relationship is not strong (see Jansen et al. 2007; Saarela et al. 2007; Moore et al. 2007, also the discussion under mesangiosperms).
 Ceratophyllales, very derived morphologically, are indeed remarkable in both their vegetative and floral morphology, but they are likely to be sister to the eudicots.
 Nymphaeales are also aquatics that were also once believed to be close to monocots, and they now include the ex-monocot Hydatellaceae.
 Similarities between monocots and Nymphaeales and Ceratophyllales are likely to be convergences, and their common ancestors with other angiosperms are likely to have been plants with broad, petiolate leaves and a more or less woody stem with conventional lateral thickening meristems, cork and vascular cambia (e.g. Doyle 2013; see also early angiosperm evolution).
-However, Du et al. (2016) considered Nymphaeales, Acorales and Alismatales, and Ceratophyllales to be extant members of an early radiation of aquatic angiosperms that did not have any extant terrestrial relatives, which would make monocots polyphyletic; Asia was "one of the centers" for early diversification of this clade (ibid.: p.
-342).
+Du et al. (2016) considered Acorales and Alismatales to be basal in monocots, which were ancestrally aquatic, perhaps heving evolved from an aquatic dicot.

 Triterpenoids are not produced by CYP716 enzymes here, other pathways being involved (Miettinen et al. 2017).
 Both Tofieldiaceae, perhaps/probably sister to other Alismatales, and Acoraceae have distinctive isobifacial leaves, but there is considerable variation in foliar morphology within Alismatales and it is likely that these leaves evolved in parallel in the two (c.f. also Luo et al. 2016); for further discussion about monocot leaves, see below.
 The nature of the anther-filament junction has not been optimised in this part of the tree.
 For pollen and tapetum evolution, see Furness (2013), and for pollen evolution, see Luo et al. (2015).
-Septal nectary morphology (see e.g. Daumann 1970; Schmid 1985; van Heel 1988; Vogel 1998b; Smets et al. 2000; Rudall 2002; Remizowa et al. 2006a) is rather variable and is difficult to categorise when the carpels are more or less free.
+Septal nectaries are restricted to monocots, although other kinds of nectary occur there (e.g. Tölke et al. 2019), but details of their morphology (see e.g. Daumann 1970; Schmid 1985; van Heel 1988; Vogel 1998b; Smets et al. 2000; Rudall 2002; Remizowa et al. 2006a) are rather variable - basically, they are associated with incomplete fusion of the carpel margins (Tölke et al. 2019) - and they are difficult to categorise when the carpels are more or less free.
 For the evolution of syncarpy and of septal nectaries, see Remizova et al. (2010b: associated with postgenital fusion of the carpels), Sokoloff et al. (2013: various trees, various definitions) and Tobe et al. (2018: placement equivocal).
 There are non-secreting slits in the ovary septae of Acorus, and if they are "really" septal nectaries, that feature becomes a synapomorphy (subsequently lost many, many times) of monocots as a whole.

 The hydraulic systems of root and stem are not in direct contact because there is usually no secondary thickening (Carlquist 2009).
 Distinctive monocot-type secondary thickening (Rudall 1995b for records; see below) is infrequent, although somewhat less so in Asparagales.
 Since the major monocot woody clades, Arecaceae and Poaceae-Bambusoideae, lack any secondary thickening (but c.f.
 Botánico & Angyalossy 2013), the xylem and phloem in their vascular tissue must remain functional for a very long time indeed.
 Interestngly, in both groups - perhaps the latter in particular - root pressures are extremely high, which may at least help in embolism repair after xylem cavitation develops (Davis 1961; Cao et al. 2012).
 It is unclear if such high root pressures occur throughout the monocots (Cao et al. 2012), however, root pressures listed by Fisher et al. (1997) for vines and woody species show no differences between monocots and other angiosperms.